 A strange story is told about the event, which took place on a bitterly cold day.
 At the time of the fire Mrs Crittle and other women were engaged in preparing vegetables for the soup kitchen, which the Freshfield family provided for the poor of the village, when Mrs James May, the caretaker’s wife, came rushing in in to say her apartment was on fire.
 Mrs May is reputed to have said when Mr Freshfield dies that the place ‘would never be any good now’.
 She also made a statement that she had lost eight gold sovereigns in the fire, but they were never found.
 Gossip had it that one or other of the ladies in the hall had caused the fire but investigations found no evidence of that, and it is hardly likely that Mrs May would start a fire in her own part of the hall, so their innocence must be assumed.
 The Forest Row Fire Brigade was severely hampered by their poor equipment and the freezing conditions to such an extent that the water from the little pond on the green in Lower Road froze in their hoses and burst them.
 The grandfather of Peter Jackson of Hartfield Road watched the fire burn and the water freeze.
 The East Grinstead Fire Brigade was summoned by telegraph from the station and, with their longer hoses, they were able to obtain water from the Medway and contain the fire to the fore part of the hall.
 A faded photograph [see above] of the hall soon after that time gives some indication of the extent of the damage.

-Tune in next week for the next exciting episode!
+Tune in later for the next exciting episode!

 When the next episode in the history of the Village Hall is added a notification will be posted to our Facebook page.
 Please join us on Facebook by following this link.

 We are in the process of reviewing documents.
 As soon as we’re confident with the content, it will be posted here and a notification broadcast on Facebook!